 School bus services exist, and quality varies.
 The questions worth asking are whether buses have GPS tracking, how long the route is, and whether there are escorts on board.
 A bus journey of more than 45 minutes each way adds up over a school year.

-Fees and What They Actually Cover
+Fees and What They Cover

 Many families relocating through an employer assume their education allowance will cover the full cost.
 It often does not, and the capital levy is the common surprise.
 Clarify with your company's relocation package what is included before committing to a school.

-Curriculum and What It Means for University
+Curriculum and University Entry

 Jakarta's international school market offers more curriculum options than most cities: the IB (International Baccalaureate), the English National Curriculum, international GCSE programmes, the Australian curriculum, and various national-plus hybrid schools.
 The divide that matters most for long-term planning is between the IB pathway and the British National Curriculum pathway.